jedi661/UoFiddlerPixel/README.md

 - Add package AnimatedGif.
 - Add support for hued AnimData, export AnimData to Gif.
 - Add ability to export design as XML in multi editor plugin.
-- Various improvements to RadarCol control
+- Various improvements to RadarCol control.
-- - save radarcol on treeview selection change
+- - save radarcol on treeview selection change.
-  - enable revert, revert all for radarcol changes
+  - enable revert, revert all for radarcol changes.
-  - add "range items to individual average"
+  - add "range items to individual average".
-  - add "range items to range average"
+  - add "range items to range average".
-  - add filter and checkbox selections
+  - add filter and checkbox selections.
+- Add Copy hex address to clipboard.

 Version : 4.12.4
 - Add About revised, removed more Richtextbox and added a matrix animation with the names of the developers, new links, and new information.